farhaannishtar/web-sprint-challenge-applied-javascript-1/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+The Document Object Model is a programming interface used to access and manipulate HTML documents.
+It defines the logical structure of HTML documents by representing each element as an object.
+The DOM can be used by JavaScript to change the document’s structure, style, and content.

 2. What is an event?

+An event is a signal that something has occurred on the webpage.
+It is usually triggered by a user interacting with the website.
+This can be in form of a button click or submitting a form.

 3. What is an event listener?

+    An event listener handles the event being triggered.
+It executes a callback function in response  to the event such as retrieving information from a database upon a button click.

 4. Why would we convert a NodeList into an Array?

+We convert NodeLists to Arrays when we want to use array methods to manipulate the collection of data.

 5. What is a component?

+A component is a logically isolated